alnutile/codeship-writings/behat.md

 sleep 3
 ```

-Basically I get Selenium standalone, then run it.
+Basically I download Selenium standalone, then run it.
 After that I copy over the `.env.codeship` file to `.env` so the server will run with that one so it will line up with the `behat.yml` I am using.
-If I did not do this there would be no `.env` sinc this is not part of Git, and I need to make sure the env settings are correct for CodeShip.
+If I did not do this there would be no `.env` since this is not part of Git, and I need to make sure the env settings are correct for CodeShip.
+Keep in mind I could have placed all of this into the CodeShip Environment UI Settings but as noted I find using this comes in handy when I want to SSH in and setup CodeShip to help troubleshoot an issue.

 Now to make sure the CodeShip Test Pipeline is set.